 Reflections

 There are so many reflective surfaces, especially in urban environments.
 They can be a great way to capture an image or even a selfie with a unique twist.
-Sunglasses, puddles, glass or mirrored surfaces, even wet sand are among the many opportunities you will find to get creative with reflections.
+Sunglasses, puddles, glass, pools or mirrored surfaces, even wet sand are among the many opportunities you will find to get creative with reflections.
+This is a great technique if it has just rained and there is a lot of standing water around.

 Fancy framing

 Look for fences, balustrades and other holey architectural elements to frame your picture.
-In nature, use trees, rock windows or arches to create a framing foreground that envelopes your subject.
+In nature, use trees, rock windows or arches to create a foreground that frames your subject.
+Take photos through windows and doorways including some of the frame.
+This technique gives a photo context but also helps to direct the eye to the focal point of the image.

 Silhouettes and shadow play